The following information provides basic guidelines and may be periodically updated. Any questions should be directed to Communications.

 Exceptions to These Guidelines

-If a situation arises in which these guidelines do not seem to apply, please contact the Office of Strategic Communications and Positioning for consultation at email@example.com.
+If a situation arises in which these guidelines do not seem to apply, please contact Communications for consultation at email@example.com.

 All members of the GGC community can help ensure that the official Grizzly imagery is used appropriately.

-If you become aware of a violation of these guidelines within the GGC community, please report it to the Office of Strategic Communications and Positioning at firstname.lastname@example.org for consultation.
+If you become aware of a violation of these guidelines within the GGC community, please report it to Communications at firstname.lastname@example.org for consultation.